ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 ## 2.2.
 Don't forget about "soft" skills!

 This was prompted by my preparation for Amazon's and Facebook's interview processes.
 Soft skills are really important.
-Most engineers underestimate the importance of soft skills in coding interviews and do not prepare effectively as a result.
-Preparing just a little bit puts you ahead of the pack.
-It's definitely worth investing an afternoon don't you think?
+Most candidates underestimate the importance of soft skills in coding interviews and do not prepare effectively as a result.
+That's good news for you: preparing _just a little bit_ puts you ahead of the pack.
+It's definitely worth investing an afternoon or two don't you think?

 ### 2.2.1.
 Questions to prepare for
 Here's a list of questions/prompts to prepare.
 I gathered this list as I went through interviews.
 Being prepared for those will get you 95% of the way there and you probably won't feel surprised by any "soft" questions anymore:

+*   What brings you here? (most common soft question by far)
+*   So what don't you tell me about yourself? (probably second most common!)
 *   Tell me about a time when you were faced with a problem that had a number of possible solutions.
 What was the problem and how did you determine the course of action?
 What was the outcome of that choice?
 *   When did you take a risk, make a mistake, or fail?
 How did you respond and how did you grow from that experience?